What Is Geothermal Energy?

 To harness geothermal energy, hydrothermal convection systems are used.
 In this process, holes are drilled deep under the Earth, through which a pipe is inserted.
 Steams trapped in the rocks are carried through this pipe to the surface of the Earth.

-This steam is then used to turns the blades of the turbine of an electric generator.
+This steam is then used to turn the blades of the turbine of an electric generator.
 In another method, steam is used to heat water from an external source which is then used to spin a turbine.

 Also, Read: What Is a Lathe Tool? | Types of Lathe Tools